 The Management reported that under the Evaluation report there was a mix-up of dates as the report was finally prepared on the 16th of May while the Committee had sat on the 12th of May 2013.
 That is why the signatures reflect the 12th of May.
-Further it was reported that the contract went to the second bidder due to the fact that Majestic work that had been seen earlier was more striking than Speedy.
+Further, it was reported that the contract went to the second bidder because Majestic work that had been seen earlier was more striking than Speedy.